• Blog

 Example M365 Copilot from within the teams app

 Copilot for Microsoft 365 is the AI assistant embedded in Word, Excel, Outlook, Teams, and other Microsoft apps.
-It uses Microsoft Graph to access your organization's emails, documents, meetings, and calendar data.
+It is grounded by Work IQ, Microsoft's intelligence layer that connects your organization's emails, documents, meetings, and calendar data with memory of how you and your teams work.
+Work IQ builds on Microsoft Graph, but adds context and work patterns so responses are personalized rather than just searched.

 This assistant helps information workers communicate, analyze, and create content faster.
 Typical tasks include: